Skip to content

 “”

 A personal care assistant (PCA) helps with daily living tasks, such as eating, bathing, using the bathroom and getting dressed.
-Sometimes, a PCA may cook and do light cleaning.
-A PCA can help you live as independently as you want.
-The specific services you get from a PCA depend on your assessment results.
+Sometimes, a PCA may do other things like cook or light cleaning.
+A PCA can help you live independently.
+The specific services you get from a PCA depend on your assessment results and preferences.

 In this section, see common questions about PCA services.

-Under traditional PCA services, a PCA may not provide services to a person if they are the
+Beginning October 1, 2024, a PCA may provide services to a person if they are the:

 • Spouse